ludwig-cf/ludwig-cf.github.io/inputs/openbc.rst

    of the domain, and the outflow is at the upper, or 'right-hand' end;
 4. All three dimensions must be non-periodic.

+At present there is an additional constraint when running in parallel that the flow direction must be the :math:`x`-direction.

 A suitable set of input keys would therefore be, e.g.:

 .. code-block:: none